Terms and Conditions

 20. Customer protection information

 It is our intention to provide you with a high level of customer service at all times.
-If there are occasions when we do not meet your standards, please contact the Chief Executive either verbally or in writing, who will take details of your concerns.
-We will acknowledge in writing, advising you of who is dealing with your concerns and attempt to address your concerns within five working days.
-If our investigations take longer, we will provide a full response within twenty working days or explain our position and provide timescales for a full response.
+If there are occasions when we do not meet your standards, please contact the Complaints Manager, either verbally or in writing, who will take details of your concerns.
+We will acknowledge your complaint, in writing, advising you of who is dealing with your concerns, within two working days (Health insurance), or 5 working days (General insurance), from the receipt of your complaint.
+We will provide a full response within 14 calendar days (Health insurance ) or 4 weeks (General insurance), from the receipt of your complaint or, if our investigations are going to take longer, explain our position and provide timescales, 28 calendar days (Health insurance), or 8 weeks (General insurance), from the receipt of the complaint, for a full response.
 If we cannot satisfy your complaint you may be entitled to refer it to the Financial Ombudsman Service.

 21. Financial Services Compensation Scheme (FSCS)